Please take into account that these are my personal tasting notes and personal experience, as such you may interpret this whiskey differently from me.

 At 52.3% ABV and coming in at around the £800 mark this is a big departure from their usual offerings which you can pick up for around £20 – £25 in your local supermarket.

 Sweet – brown sugar, chocolate, honey and vanilla.
 Fruity – dried fruit, in particular raisins.
 Oak, almond and a praline note.
 There’s also a definite sherry note there.

 Fruity – raisins, blackberries and a hint of orange.
 Sweet – chocolate.
 Sherry again as well as oak, coffee and cloves.

 Lots of sherry and raisins but again tempered by oak, nuts and cloves.

 A fantastic whisky full of depth and flavour.
 I thoroughly enjoyed this, particularly with the high ABV.
 The big question though is whether it’s £800 worth of fantastic whisky?
-In my opinion no!
-Now this is obviously a fantastic whisky but for me personally as soon as a whisky goes over £100 I really have to question whether it’s worth the money or not, particularly when there are some fantastic whiskies out there for well under that.
+In my opinion no. Now this is obviously a fantastic whisky and it contains some older whisky meaning it possibly is priced properly for the contents but for me personally as soon as a whisky goes over £100 I really have to question whether it’s worth the money or not, particularly when there are some fantastic whiskies out there for well under that.

 This isn’t a knock at Graham Coull has he’s done a fantastic job here, instead it’s more of a severely raised eyebrow at the pricing for this whisky.
 Even more so wheb you look at the pricing of their other bottles where you can even pick up a bottle of their 25 year old port cask finish for a fantastic price of £150.
-After getting this sample for free and all the recent “don’t be a seagull” stuff going on I wanted to try and be neutral as possible with this as I do believe getting something for free can influence your review of it, if for no other reason than wanting to be polite even about a rubbish gift.
 But literally the only thing I can say bad about this whisky is the price!